 Used only on aerosol spray cans to indicate that the labelling conforms to the requirements of the EU regulations.
 In all cases, the propellants employed require that aerosol sprays should be used with care, in well ventilated areas, and with all precautions due a flammable product.

 CE marking is a key indicator of a product’s compliance with EU legislation and enables the free movement of products within the European market.
 By affixing the CE marking on a product, a manufacturer is declaring, on his sole responsibility, conformity with all of the legal requirements to achieve CE marking and therefore ensuring validity for that product to be sold throughout the EEA, the Member states of the EU and European Free Trade Association countries – Iceland, Norway, Liechtenstein and Turkey.
 This also applies to products made in third countries which are sold in the EEA and Turkey.
-However, not all products must bear the CE marking.
-Only those product categories subject to specific directives that provide for the CE marking are required to be CE marked.

 Product certifycate for toy’s.